 Ten northeast states joined together to form the RGGI to require power plants with a capacity of more than 25 megawatts to buy emission allowances for each ton of CO2 emissions.
-The states included Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire,

-New Jersey, New York, Rhode Island, and Vermont.
+The states included Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.
 The allowances were sold in quarterly auctions beginning in 2008.
 The initial plan was to gradually reduce the number of allowances available to achieve a 10 percent emission reduction by 2018.
 New Jersey dropped out of the plan in 2011.
-In 2013, RGGI, Inc. announced plans for a 45 percent reduction in the number of allowances available in auctions beginning in 2014, with an additional 2.5 percent reduction each year until 2020 (Brown, 2013: 1).
-Consequently, allowance prices began to rise, and RGGI states are now negotiating an extension to 2030, with possible further reductions in allowable emissions.
+In 2013, RGGI, Inc. announced plans for a 45 percent reduction in the number of allowances available in auctions beginning in 2014, with an additional 2.5 percent reduction each year until 2020 (Brown 2013: 1).

+Consequently, allowance prices began to rise, and RGGI states are now negotiating an extension to 2030, with an additional 30 percent reduction in allowable emissions.

 The program is touted by RGGI, Inc. as a market-based system.
 However, the program applies a minimum reserve price and a Cost Cap Reserve that kicks in additional allowances if an annual price cap is exceeded (Figure 1).
+The proposed agreement for 2030 also includes an Emissions Containment Reserve whereby states can withhold allowances if auction prices fall below a set target price.
 A true market-based cap and trade program would allow the market to set the price.
 Allowance prices averaged about \$3/ton from 2008 to 2013 ranging from about \$2 to \$4.
 In 2014, there was a dramatic cut in the number of available allowances that forced prices to a high of \$7.50/ton in 2015, tracking the Cost Cap Reserve target.
 Prices began to fall after the Clean Power Plan implementation was stayed by the Supreme Court, and hit \$2.53/ton in June, 2017, compared to a reserve price of \$2.15.
+The extension targets a \$13/ton price in 2021, and \$24/ton in 2030.
 Speculators have made up roughly one-quarter of allowance purchases, trading with compliance entities in a secondary market.